 Expand into new and growing geographic markets-We believe there are significant opportunities in offshore oil and gas markets outside of the United States, and we continually seek to access these growth markets.
 Currently, our most significant effort to grow our business internationally is in Brazil.
-We recently acquired an interest in a local company servicing the Brazilian offshore oil and gas industry and to which we lease helicopters and provide support services.
+We recently acquired an interest in a local company servicing the Brazilian offshore oil and gas industry and to which we contract-lease helicopters and provide support services.
 We also have working relationships with operators in India, Argentina, China, Indonesia, Mexico and other foreign locations.
-Several of these markets are underserved by larger multinational helicopter operators and as a result provide us with significant opportunities for growth.
+We believe, based on our industry experience and understanding of the market and the competitive landscape, that several of these markets are underserved by larger multinational helicopter operators and as a result provide us with significant opportunities for growth.

-Further develop contract-leasing opportunities-We believe contract-leasing helps to provide stable cash flow and access to high growth markets.
-We believe customers look to us for helicopter leasing because they know we have a modern, efficient fleet, with a selection of helicopter models to meet their needs.
+Further develop contract-leasing opportunities-We believe contract-leasing helps to provide stable cash flow and access to emerging, international oil and gas markets in Australia, India, Southeast Asia and West

+Africa.
+We believe customers look to us for helicopter contract-leasing because they know we have a modern, efficient fleet, with a selection of helicopter models to meet their needs.
 We intend to continue to develop and grow our participation in international markets, where the fundamentals for helicopter demand are favorable, particularly to service offshore deepwater installations and new areas of exploration.
 We believe that the market for contract-leasing will continue to grow as smaller operators in developing areas prefer the limited financial commitments of contracting equipment over purchasing, which has become increasingly difficult for them given the reduction in capital being made available from financial institutions to these smaller operators.
 Under certain circumstances, we may elect to set up our own operations or acquire operating certificates if we believe there is sufficient opportunity in a market to warrant the cost and effort of us offering and overseeing a full service operation.